valelovan/Math-functions-formulas-tests-etc./README.md

-# Math fomrulas, tests, etc.
+# Useful and unusual Python math
 Find numbers in nth row of Pascals Triangle using formula for combinatorial.